Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases. This is at no extra cost to you. Learn more here.

 - Warranty: 5 years

-- The tool rack gets in the way of the pulley door, which can be annoying.
-But if you have a separate tool holder setting, this won’t be a big deal.
+- The tool rack can obstruct the pulley door.
+If you have a separate tool holder this is not a big deal.

 - 12.5″ swing and 16.5″ between centers